exceptionless/Website/content/news/2014/2014-02-18-fork-us-exceptionless-goes-open-source.md

 You'll find instructions on getting started there, including setting up your hosting environment if you want to host things yourself.
 If you would rather host with us, we offer [easy and affordable plans](/pricing/).

-If you have a feature request or issue, let us know on the <a title="Exceptionless Feedback Forum" href="https://exceptionless.uservoice.com/" target="_blank">feedback forum</a>.
+If you have a feature request or issue, let us know on the <a title="Exceptionless Issue Tracker" href="https://github.com/exceptionless/Exceptionless/issues" target="_blank">issue tracker</a>.
 We are **100% committed** to supporting the project.

 ## Why Open Source?